-Scenario CP server VCS cluster Action required Setup of CP server for a VCS cluster for the first time New CP server New VCS cluster using CP server as coordination point On the designated CP server, perform the following tasks: 1 Prepare to configure the new CP server.
-2 Configure the new CP server.
+Scenario CP server VCS cluster Action required Setup of CP server for a VCS cluster CS cluster using Cl New VCS cluster using CP server On the designated CP server, perform the following tasks: for the first time as coordination point 1 Prepare to configure the new CP server. point 2 Configure the new CP server.
 3 Prepare the new CP server for use by the VCS cluster.
 On the VCS cluster nodes, configure server-based I/O fencing.
 See the Cluster Server Installation Guide for the procedures.
-Add a new VCS cluster to an existing and operational CP server Existing and operational CP server New VCS cluster On the VCS cluster nodes, configure server-based I/O fencing.
-See the Cluster Server Installation Guide for the procedures.
-Replace the coordination point from an existing CP server to a new CP server New CP server Existing VCS cluster using CP server as coordination point On the designated CP server, perform the following tasks: 1 Prepare to configure the new CP server.
-2 Configure the new CP server.
+Add a new VCS cluster to an Existing and operational CP New VCS cluster On the VCS cluster nodes, configure server-based I/O fencing. existing and operational CP server server See the Cluster Server Installation Guide for the procedures.
+Replace the coordination point Existing VCS cluster using CP On the designated CP server, perform the following tasks: from an existing CP server to a new server as coordination 1 Prepare to configure the new CP server.
+CP server point 2 Configure the new CP server.
 3 Prepare the new CP server for use by the VCS cluster.
 See the Cluster Server Installation Guide for the procedures.
-On a node in the VCS cluster, run the vxfenswap command to move to replace the CP server: See "Replacing coordination points for server-based fencing in an online cluster" on page 403.
-Replace the coordination point from an existing CP server to an operational CP server coordination point Operational CP server Existing VCS cluster using CP server as coordination point On the designated CP server, prepare to configure the new CP server manually.
-See the Cluster Server Installation Guide for the procedures.
-On a node in the VCS cluster, run the vxfenswap command to move to replace the CP server: See "Replacing coordination points for server-based fencing in an online cluster" on page 403.
+On a node in the VCS cluster, run the vxfenswap command to move to replace the CP server: See "Replacing coordination points for server-based fencing in an online cluster" on page 399.
+Replace the coordination point · · - · · · - · · · · · · · · · On the designated CP server, prepare to configure the new CP server manually. from an existing CP server to an operational CP server coordination server as See the Cluster Server Installation Guide for the procedures. coordination point On a node in the VCS cluster, run the vxfenswap command to move to replace the CP server: point See "Replacing coordination points for server-based fencing in an online cluster" on page 399.